Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Numerical benchmarks

-The generalized spin dynamics (GSD) of Eq.~\eqref{eq:gen_dynamics} describes an alternative classical limit.
-This approach retains more features from the quantum mechanical dynamics, and enables modeling of the single-ion anisotropy in a more physically correct way.
-Polynomials of local spin-1 operators $\hat S^\alpha$ act on kets $|Z_i\rangle$, viewed as coherent states in the fundamental representation of SU(3).
+The GSD of Eq.~\eqref{eq:gen_dynamics} describes an alternative classical limit.
+This approach allows modeling each spin-1 state in a more physically correct way, and is especially important when there is strong single-ion anisotropy (here, large $D$).
 Each spin dipole $\mathbf s_i$ generalizes to an eight component vector $\mathbf n_i$ that includes the original dipole $\mathbf s_i$, as well as five additional quadrupole components.
-The SU(3) spin $\mathbf n_i$ carries information equivalent to the local coherent state $|Z_i\rangle$.
+The local coherent state $\mathbf Z_i \in \mathbb{C}^3$ carries information equivalent to the generalized spin $\mathbf n_i \in \mathbb{R}^8$.